NTT123/Hackintosh-HP-Z420-MacOS-High-Sierra-10.13-10.14/README.md

+**Note: I recently updated my PC to 10.13.2, I put my EFI/CLOVER directory for macOS 10.13.2 in `10.13.2` directory.
+Have fun!**

 How to install MacOS Sierra 10.12.3 on HP Z420 Workstation.

 Overall, we will use Unibeast to create a USB Installer.